2samon/create-new-solana-tokens/README.md

-# How to create and launch solana meme coin token
+# How to create and launch solana meme coin token by SolDev

 This codebase provides pre-built scripts to help you: